hsm207/sycamore/docs/source/conversational_memory/overview.md

-# Conversational memory concepts
+# Conversation memory concepts

 ## Overview

 When using Sycamore for conversational search applications, you need to store the state of the conversation to use with the next user interaction.
-Scyamore uses the conversation memory feature set in OpenSearch (contributed by Aryn) for this purpose, enabling you to easily create conversations and add interactions to those conversations.
+Scyamore uses the [conversation memory feature set in OpenSearch](https://opensearch.org/docs/latest/search-plugins/conversational-search/#conversation-memory) (contributed by Aryn) for this purpose, enabling you to easily create conversations and add interactions to those conversations.
 It uses an OpenSearch index to store this information, and you can set up access control to limit which users can see diffrent conversations.

 You can also use Sycamore's conversion memory feature set as a scalable conversation storage for generative AI agenets and other applications.
 It also makes it easy to debug and tune your LLM applications by saving the prompt and response from the LLM.
 When prompt engineering, tuning, and debugging an LLM-based app, this is critical information - as the exact wording of a prompt can grealty effect the response.